 About stag beetles

 Stag beetles are one of the most spectacular looking insects in Britain, named because the male’s large jaws look just like the antlers of a stag.
-As well as being one of the largest (it can grow larger than a matchbox in size), they are sadly one of our rarer beetles.
+As well as being one of the largest, they are sadly one of our rarer beetles.
+They spend most of their life underground as larvae, only emerging for a few weeks to find a mate and reproduce.
 Stag beetles and their larvae are quite harmless and a joy to watch.

 Male beetles appear to have huge antlers.
 They are actually over-sized mandibles, used in courtship displays and to wrestle other male beetles.
 They are not harmful to humans.
 Adult males can vary in size from 35mm – 75mm long and tend to be seen flying at dusk in the summer looking for a mate.

 Female beetles are smaller at between 30-50mm long, with smaller mandibles.
 They are often seen on the ground looking for somewhere to lay their eggs.

 A fully-grown stag beetle larva (grub) can be up to 110mm long.
 They are fairly smooth skinned, have orange head and legs and brown jaws.
 They are nearly always found below ground and can be as deep as half a meter down.